Common Menus |

 This initiates the spellchecking program, but only checks the currently selected text in the document.
 For more information, see the section called “Check Spelling”.

 This allows you to change the dictionary used to check spellings.
-For more information, see the section called “Configuring Sonnet.
+For more information, see the section called “Configuring Sonnet”.

-The Settings allows you to customize the application.
+The allows you to customize the application.

 This menu typically contains the following items: